hiphops-io/hiphops-io.github.io/docs/hops-functions.md

 ## file

-The `file` function returns the contents of a file in the same directory as the `.hops` file it is called from.
+The `file` function returns the contents of a file relative to the `example.hops` file it is called from.
 The returned value will always be a string.

 Example: